-Typically, you will need to submit the following forms:
+You will need to submit the following forms:

 - Proof of ownership – This is the vehicle’s current title that has been properly assigned to the trust.
-Note that if the title was issued in Maryland, it can be used as your application form for titling and registering the vehicle.

 - Application form – If the vehicle’s current title was issued in Maryland, use it as your application form by completing the section entitled Application for Title and Registration.
 If not, use the Application for Certificate of Title (VR-005).
-Be sure to include your insurance information.
-Your policy must conform to Maryland’s minimum liability insurance requirements.

 - Proof of purchase price – This should be a bill of sale signed by both the buyer(s) and seller(s).
 For non-dealer sales, the bill of sale must be on the MVA's Bill of Sale and notarized if the following conditions apply:

-- the vehicle is less than 7 years old; and
+o the vehicle is less than 7 years old; and

-- the purchase price is at least $500 below the book value; and
+o the purchase price is at least $500 below the book value; and

-- the new owner (trust) wants to base the excise tax calculation (6% of the vehicle’s value) on the sale price rather than the book value.
+o the new owner (trust) wants to base the excise tax calculation (6% of the vehicle’s value) on the sale price rather than the book value.

 - Odometer disclosure statement – If the vehicle has a Maryland title, the odometer reading can be recorded and attested to in the section entitled Assignment of Ownership.
 You also can submit an odometer disclosure statement that meets federal requirements such as the MVA Odometer Disclosure Statement.